Wine Tasting Thursday!

 Aloha Grapes Gang –

-Looking forward to seeing you this Thursday – Randy
+Looking forward to seeing you and your friends this Thursday’s tasting – Randy

 Wine Tasting Reds –